NMFF Member Handbook

 Our newsletters are a great source of important information like class schedules, equipment requirements, tournament schedules and important club news.
 Our most recent one is on this page, but you can also access our Newsletter Archive page where you can download older newsletters.
 Just scroll down and click on the link.

-1st Quarter Newsletter March 21, 2020 - UPDATE
+3rd Quarter Newsletter September 1, 2020 - UPDATE

 We think it is time to talk about fencing practice again.
 I personally have issues with my own kids that need to be driven around at the same time as fencing.
 Alex driving school was rudely interrupted by a pandemic.
 Therefore we decided to do a semester schedule and make revisions after 2021.